 In this way, you can process refunds in WooCommerce.

 4 significant points for handling Refunds & Returns efficiently

 - Set up a Return Policy: The first thing is to have a concrete return policy.
 You need to write-down a balanced policy that benefits both you and your customers.
 What is the return process?
 In how many days can the customers return your product?
 Is there a full or partial refund?
 These are some of the most frequent queries that need proper explanation and documentation like we did on ELEX.

-- Easy returns: If you are selling products like fashion apparels, customers look for easy returns if the size/color do not match their expectations.
+- Easy returns: If you are selling products like fashion apparel, customers look for easy returns if the size/color does not match their expectations.
 If you have a suitable return policy, those customers will come back to your store.
 Else, it will lead to customer dissatisfaction, which will eventually reduce future purchases.

 If you are selling a WordPress plugin or theme, your customers may find out that your product is not suitable for their business or does not solve some specific use-case they are trying to find a solution for.

 - Don’t just refund, learn and improve: Before you process the refund amount, ask your customers about their problem.
 For example, if a customer requests a refund because he/she could not find a specific feature in your plugin, evaluate if it is possible for you to include the suggested feature.
 If so, do it!
 With this, you could save your money and would also improve your product.

 - Handling WordPress plugins/themes after the refund: A customer may buy your product, use it within the return policy period and requests for a return.
 What do you do?
 You can’t say no. There is no return as well.
 Hence you need to process his refund request and deactivate the software license keys.
 You can save yourself some trouble by linking your plugin/theme updates and support with license keys.
 When the license key expires, the updates are suspended and the plugin/theme will be deprecated as new WordPress versions come up.